danielmapar/modern-java/README.md

     * You might have noticed that if you create a Semaphore with only 1 permit to give out, it behaves the same as a `ReentrantLock`.

-    * When a lock only allows one thread, you will sometimes here it called a mutex, which is a portmanteau of the term "mutual exclusion".
+    * When a lock only allows one thread, you will sometimes here it called a `mutex`, which is a portmanteau of the term "mutual exclusion".

 * Test Runner
     * ```java